 We’re Raising Our Rates

-However, you don’t want to make your clients feel unappreciated or out of the loop, so don’t spring major cost increases without ample notice, and reward clients for their loyalty.
+But you don’t want to make your clients feel unappreciated or out of the loop, so don’t spring major cost increases without ample notice, and be sure to reward clients for their loyalty.

 Dear [Client Name],